tiagob/create-full-stack/packages/docusaurus/docs/why.md

   - Run tests automatically on GitHub
   - Pushes to master automatically deploy your full stack
 - Change DB schema safely with [migration support](/docs/migrations)

+### No lock-in

+- CFS is modular - take or leave any framework
+- Don't like Expo?
+Eject!